yvonne-yang/file-system/README.md

 ## To run
+Download the source code and use `g++ -Wall main.cpp StorageSpace.cpp FileLookUp.cpp -o file-system.exe` to generate the executable.
-Download the file-system.exe file and use the console for input.
-Follow instructions in the help manu.
+Run the executable and use the console for input.
+Follow instructions in the help menu.

 ## Features that can be added